Robert Mason Diary, 1834-1848

 Augt 6th Blacky shut up with Wm Mudie's Bull

-Augt 13th Pinkey in the bush in counrting mood with Wm Bradin's bull [long horizontal line}
+Augt 13th Pinkey in the bush in courting mood with Wm Bradin's bull [long horizontal line}

-Decr 5th There is a late frost in the ground to day, but it was in condition for being slowed there few days back.
-The month of Novr was variable a good deal of rain fell, once or twic a little snow which soon disappeared occasionally a moderate degree of frost
+Decr 5th There is a little frost in the ground to day, but it was in condition for being plowed there few days back.
+The month of Novr was variable a good deal of rain fell, once or twice a little snow which soon disappeared occasionally a moderate degree of frost

 Decr 11 It snowed yesterday slightly all day It is to-day about 5 inches deep - Any snow showers that fell this season before were of such a trifling nature that I did not think them worthy of notice here